Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 How To Choose the Best Cheap VoIP Provider for Your Business

 Above all, price is often the determining factor for businesses.
-As such, when picking the best VoIP for your needs, you need to consider the bottom line cost (or, the best value option for your specific business needs).
+As such, when picking the best VoIP for your needs, you need to consider the bottom line cost (or the best value option for your specific business needs).
 This requires you to consider several different features:

-1. Pricing Structures
+1. Pricing structures

 Compare the pricing plans offered by different providers.
-We recommend you look beyond the initial cost per user and consider any additional fees for setup, equipment, or extra features that you require.
+We recommend you look beyond the initial cost per user and consider any additional fees for setup, equipment or extra features that you require.

 For instance, many of the providers we listed here either require additional payment or for your business to opt for a slightly higher-priced package for specific features, such as call recording or video conferencing.

-2. Contract Terms and Lengths
+2. Contract terms and lengths

 It’s also worth considering how long you want to commit to a specific VoIP provider.
-Some providers may offer discounts for annual contracts, or three-year commitments in some instances.
+Some providers may offer discounts for annual contracts or three-year commitments in some instances.

 We also recommend reviewing the terms of any contracts carefully, as you may find cancellation policies and contract renewal terms that bring unexpected costs in the future.

-3. Trial Periods
+3. Trial periods

-Long contracts might not be preferential for a business looking to cut costs in the short-term, or for a first-time VoIP business looking to see what features work for them.
+Long contracts might not be preferential for a business looking to cut costs in the short-term or for a first-time VoIP business looking to see what features work for them.
 However, you can often make use of free trial periods to check if a service is right for you.

 Some VoIP providers offer money-back guarantees, too, if the trial is too limiting for your business needs.

-4. Scalability, Integration and Compatability
+4. Scalability, integration and compatibility

 Choosing one VoIP provider that could meet all your future business needs down the line, rather than chopping and changing your plans as required, can sometimes keep costs lower.